Marriage

-Things to Do before Entering into Marriage
+Things to Do Before Entering into Marriage

-At first, decide on the place and the approximate date of your wedding.
+First, decide on the place and the approximate date of your wedding.
 If you want a civil marriage, contact the civil registry office that has jurisdiction over the administrative district of your wedding ceremony venue.
 Civil registry offices can be found at town (city) halls or city district offices.
-If you would like a religious marriage ceremony, contact a person authorised by a church or a religious organisation recognised by the state.
+If you would like a religious marriage ceremony, contact a person authorised by a church or religious organisation recognised by the state.

 In Prague, the agenda of civil registry offices is performed by city district offices’ civil administrative departments – divisions of registers.